-HW: What are the transformations beyond compassion?
+NO: What are the transformations beyond compassion?

 JC: There are three states beyond I Am-ness.
 The fifth state is Self-realization by which is meant that one experiences one’s higher Self or a state of pure being.
 After that comes what some might call God Consciousness or Christ Consciousness, in which one fully experiences non-duality and Divine Love.
 Finally, there is Unity Consciousness, in which one experiences merger with the whole and knows that ultimately there is nothing but Source, Consciousness or God, as you will.
 A state of Love-Bliss.

-HW: Wow.
+NO: Wow.
 That takes us a long way from where we started.
 Would you care to elaborate on any of these?